NeuralCrop: Combining physics and machine learning for improved crop yield projections: Discussion

 \section{Discussion}

-NeuralCrop can more accurately reproduce the daily and seasonal dynamics of carbon and water fluxes across diverse crop in-situ observation stations (Supplementary Information~\ref{sec:site-level_validation}).
-Interannual instability of crop yields is a critical determinant of food security under climate change \cite{proctor2025climate}, which is a key indicator for evaluating the performance of GGCMs.
-NeuralCrop exhibits more robust and spatially consistent predictions of interannual yield variability at large-scale cropping regions, here European wheat regions and the US Corn Belt.
-Traditional GGCMs can typically detect the sign of yield anomalies under climate extremes \cite{heinicke2022global}, but their capability to reproduce the magnitude and spatial patterns of such anomalies remains limited.
-Our results show that NeuralCrop is better at capturing yield anomalies under various moisture conditions with higher fidelity, especially under drought extremes.
+NeuralCrop can more accurately reproduce the daily and seasonal dynamics of carbon and water fluxes across diverse crop in-situ observation sites (Supplementary Information~\ref{sec:site-level_validation}).
+The interannual instability of crop yields is a critical determinant of food security under climate change \cite{proctor2025climate}, which is a key indicator for evaluating the performance of GGCMs.
+Traditional GGCMs suffer from pronounced spatial heterogeneity in yield-projection accuracy, which poses a major challenge for global food risk assessments.
+NeuralCrop exhibits more accurate projections of the interannual yield variability at European wheat regions and the US Corn Belt after fine-tuning with site-level observations.
+We believe NeuralCrop has the potential to improve simulations when more observations are available.
+Traditional GGCMs can typically detect but underestimate the drought-induced yield losses across various drought conditions~\cite{heinicke2022global}, and fail to capture the yield losses driven by wet extremes.
+Our results show that NeuralCrop outperforms GGCMs in capturing yield anomalies across various moisture gradients with higher fidelity for both wheat and maize.
 Overall, NeuralCrop shows that incorporating ML is a promising approach for reducing uncertainty in process representations and parameterizations within GGCMs.

 NeuralCrop is, to our knowledge, the first hybrid, end-to-end 'online' trainable GGCM that combines the strengths of state-of-the-art GGCMs with ML approaches.
-Compared with 'offline' training, where the ML component is trained to learn processes independently of the evolving model states, end-to-end 'online' training enables ML components within NeuralCrop to continuously learn from and adjust the evolving model states.
+Compared with 'offline' training, where the ML component is trained independently of the evolving model states, end-to-end 'online' training enables ML components within NeuralCrop to continuously learn from and adjust the evolving model states.
 This co-evolution ensures that NeuralCrop maintains numerical stability over long-term simulations, preventing error accumulation \cite{kochkov2024neural}, and also improves physical consistency.
-It is also the first hybrid crop model that achieves competitive and even improved model performance compared to traditional GGCMs.
+Compared with traditional GGCMs, NeuralCrop is computationally orders of magnitude more efficient.
+For example, running NeuralCrop on a single GPU and LPJmL on 128 central-processing-unit (CPU) cores at \(0.5^\circ\) spatial resolution with daily time steps over 20 years, respectively, NeuralCrop achieved up to an \(82.3\times\) speedup as the number of grid cells increased to 14,157 (see Extended Data Fig.~\ref{fig_time_efficiency} and Supplementary Information Table.~\ref{table_time_efficiency}).
+This can be used for previously impractical tasks such as large ensemble simulations.